HUMBOLDT'S SQUIRREL MONKEY

 Throughout the day, between feedings, groups rest and socialize.
 Young squirrel monkeys play with each other while adults groom one another.

-Squirrel monkeys are considered to be one of the cleverest monkeys due to having a large brain compared to the size of their body.
+Squirrel monkeys are considered to be one of the cleverest monkeys due to having large brains compared to the size of their body.

 They are highly vocal and have at least 26 different types of calls.